 To fulfill its mission, SHA employs twenty full-time employees to carry out its daily activities.
-In addition to the Office of the Chief Executive Officer, there are three major organizational areas: Finance, Housing Choice Voucher Program and Operations.
+In addition to the Office of the Chief Executive Officer, there are four major organizational areas: Finance, Housing Choice Voucher Program, Operations, and Development.

-The Housing Choice Voucher Program department employs two Housing Choice Voucher Specialists and one Program Manager.
-Both Specialists obtained certifications in Occupancy, Eligibility, Income and Rent Determination in 2016.
-One HCV Specialist obtained the Low-Income Housing Tax Credit Certification during fiscal year 2018.
-The second housing specialist and the HCV Program Manager completed their Low-Income Tax Credit Certifications during the fiscal year 2019.
-The HCV Program Manager obtained her certification in HQS Inspections and Program Management during fiscal year 2019.
+The Housing Choice Voucher Program department employs two Housing Choice Voucher Specialists, an Admissions Specialist and one Program Manager.
+One HCV Specialist obtained the Low-Income Housing Tax Credit Certification and HCV Specialist certification.
+The HCV Program Manager obtained her certification in Low-Income Housing Tax Credit, HCV Specialist, and RAD PBV Specialist.
 In addition, the department contracts with a third-party to complete the Housing Quality Standards inspections.

 Housing Operations has the responsibility for ensuring that rules, standards, and policies are established for governing maintenance and management of housing owned, assisted, and operated by SHA.
-Our Property Management staff includes two property managers and three Assistant Property Managers.
-One property manager has the Low-Income Housing Tax Credit Certification, Public Housing Manager Certification and RAD Project Based Voucher Certification.
-The second Property Manager has tax credit property management experience and will obtain the certification during FY2019.
+Our Property Management staff includes two property managers and three assistant property managers, lead by the Director of Operations.
+One property manager has previous tax credit experience and obtained the Low-Income Housing Tax Credit Certification in 2020.

 To achieve its goals and objectives, SHA has transitioned to project-based management, by employing skilled and semi-skilled maintenance technicians who perform a variety of trades to ensure quality service to SHA residents.
-Amongst our technicians, there are certifications in HVAC universal and plumbing.
-Maintenance consists of six technicians and one pest control technician, who is a Pest Control Applicator certified by the North Carolina Department of Agriculture and Consumer Services.
+Maintenance consists of six technicians and one pest control technician, who is a certified Pest Control Applicator certified by the North Carolina Department of Agriculture and Consumer Services.